south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 Team names must match the name in the Teams sheet.
 If team names are changed make sure to "Update everything" on the SEMLA Admin page to reload the teams & league setup.

+You can set up data validation as below, though if you copy over the previous year's sheet as a staring point the validation should already be there.
+Go to Data->Data validation, and you can see existing rules, and also add new ones.
+When you create a new rule you should also open up the "Advanced options" and select to "Reject the input" if data is invalid.

 The `v` column is used to mark where a match is, and to mark if a match is conceded.
 If you enter rows without matches on them you should make sure this column is blank.
-You should set Data validation to List of items `v,C,C24`, and untick "Show drop-down list in cell", and add a comment to the heading cell `v - normal game, C - conceded (score should be 10-0), C24 - conceded within 24 hours (score should be 10-0), conceding team gets -1 points`.
+You should set data validation to Drop-down and add 3 items of v, C, and C24.
+In Advanced options set the `Display style` to `Plain text`, and add a comment to the heading cell `v - normal game, C - conceded (score should be 10-0), C24 - conceded within 24 hours (score should be 10-0), conceding team gets -1 points, blank - no game`.

-You will also probably find it useful to have validation on the goals columns, e.g. if you have goals in column E then use `=OR(ISNUMBER(E2),AND(LEN(E2)=1,IFERROR(FIND(E2, "ACRV"),0)>0))`.
+You will also probably find it useful to have data validation on the goals columns, so if you have goals in column E then add validation for "Custom formula", and enter `=OR(ISNUMBER(E2),AND(LEN(E2)=1,IFERROR(FIND(E2, "ACRV"),0)>0))`.
+You can have this rule apply to 2 columns by setting the range to include both columns, e.g. `Fixtures!E2:E269,Fixtures!G2:G269`

-Column `X` is the points multiplier, defaults to 1.
+Column `X` is the points multiplier, which defaults to 1.
 To make life easier you should set this column to `=IF(AND(OR(ISNUMBER(E2),ISBLANK(E2)),REGEXMATCH(J2,"(?i)double")),2,"")` and copy down (assumes goals in E and notes in J), that way it will automatically make a match count for double points if the Notes column has "double" anywhere in it.
 Make sure you add a note to the column heading `Points multiplier - default 1, 2 for double points games`.

 The `Notes` column isn't used by our programs, but is a useful place to add things like the date a match is rearranged from/to, if it's double points etc.